montasirmoyen/scentdex/README.md

-# Fragrance Catalog
+# ScentDex

-A catalog to view various designer fragrances
+A catalog to view various fragrances

 Visit it here: https://fragrance-catalog.vercel.app/